-Only the Registered Veterinary Nurse Disciplinary Committee (RVNDC) can issue a formal warning to a registered veterinary nurse (RVN).
+Only the Registered Veterinary Nurse Disciplinary Committee (RVNDC) or the Charter Case Committee can issue a formal warning to a registered veterinary nurse (RVN).

-However, situations may arise where either the Case Examiner Group (in deciding that there is no arguable case to progress matters to Stage 2) or the RVN Preliminary Investigation Committee (RVNPIC), in deciding that there is no reasonable prospect of a finding against the RVN should the case progress to an RVNDC hearing, may nevertheless still have concerns about what the RVN has done (or not done).
+However, situations may arise where the RVN Preliminary Investigation Committee (RVNPIC), in deciding that there is no realistic prospect of a finding against the RVN should the case progress to an RVNDC hearing, may nevertheless still have concerns about what the RVN has done (or not done).

 In these situations, advice may be issued to the RVN, for example: